The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology: Introduction

 \subsection{Organization}

 The organization of this paper is as follows.
 In Section 2, we review the definition of Hochschild (co)homology of a dg algebra.
 In particular, we will study them from the perspective of (co)simplicial and (co)cyclic objects.
 In Section 3, we review the construction of the Getzler-Gauss-Manin connection, as well as Kaledin's reformulation of it.
 While this is unrelated to the other parts of the paper, we also give an explicit formula of a Getzler-Gauss-Manin connection on the $C_p$-equivariant Hochschild complex, which may be of interest.
 In Section 4, we study cacti and their variants and use them to define a version of the Kontsevich-Soibelman operad.
 We then define Kontsevich-Soibelman operations on the periodic cyclic homology and prove Theorem \autoref{thm:covariant constancy of KS operation}.
 In Section 5, we compute the equivariant homology of the Kontsevich-Soibelman operad building on Cohen's work on configuration spaces \cite{Coh}, and identify a set of generators under operadic composition.
 In Section 6, we prove the equivalence between (cyclic) cacti and certain configuration spaces, and derive explicit formulae for the generators of Kontsevich-Soibelman operations, thus concluding the proof of Theorem \autoref{thm:main theorem}.
-In Section 7, we discuss some applications to arithmetic aspects of the Fukaya category and the Lagrangian realization problem.